 A rooftop bar and restaurant in El Poblado.
 Alambique can be hard to find as it’s above an art gallery.
 Look for blue double doors and go up the stairs.
 The first level is the art gallery.
 You’ll have to walk through the gallery and up another flight of stairs to get to Alambique.

 I didn’t eat much at Alambique, but the drinks were good.
 Fairly pricey compared to other spots I went to, but that’s to be expected in the heart of El Poblado.
-For food, I tried their coconut rice mixed with shrimp and a plantain on the side.
+For food, I tried their coconut rice mixed with shrimp and plantain on the side.
 If you’re going to eat here for dinner, I’d suggest making a reservation.
 I sat at one of the high tables that had a view of the street.
 But, I did notice a lot of tables reserved for a Monday night.

 A rooftop bar at the Charlee Hotel.
 Envy rooftop definitely has great views of Medellin.
 I was able to watch the sunset, which was stunning.
 The vibe was very chill and the music was good.